silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 Most of the ORM customizations are possible through [PHP5 Object Overloading](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html) handled in the `[api:Object]`-class.

-See [database-structure](/reference/database-structure) for in-depth information on the database-schema.
+See [database-structure](/reference/database-structure) for in-depth information on the database-schema, and the ["sql queries" topic](/reference/sqlquery) in case you need to drop down to the bare metal.

 ## Generating the Database Schema